 Another tool to consider when implementing LEAN automation is training.
 Educate your workers on how they can best use automated machinery to improve their jobs.
 The training should include teaching your employees new routines to follow for less wasted time and better product quality.

 By using these strategies to help your operation plan its transition to LEAN automation, you can make the move less costly and take advantage of the increased productivity it brings.

 Learn How to Better Your Business Through LEAN Consulting

 To fully integrate LEAN production into your manufacturing plant, you could use help.
 Our experts with MANTEC offer the best resources for manufacturing companies looking to gain an edge.
 Our service-oriented experts help your business by using their years of experience to guide you through the changes your company needs to make.
-For more information, learn about our LEAN consulting services at MANTEC.
+For more information, call 717-843-5054 or learn about our LEAN consulting services at MANTEC.